 Want to gather inspiration from a few of the most stunning presidential gardens?
 You’ve come to the right place; see more about our favourite garden designs below.

 President John F. Kennedy’s rose garden was well-known, and for good reason.
-Kennedy specifically requested that the Rose Garden be designed to include other plants.
+Kennedy requested that the Rose Garden included other plants in its design.
 Tulips and crabapples soon mixed into the space.
 For interesting insight into how the garden was created, read his gardener’s first-person account.

 If you like cooking up your own garden-to-table fare, you would love the Kitchen Garden the Obamas added.
 Today, it has more than 50 vegetable varieties growing in it, complete with beautiful plant labels by White House calligraphers.
 The adjacent pollinator garden simply added to this homegrown feel, with life blooming all around.